 Coffee chocolate tart, caramel meringue

 So once again, my gastronomic affair with afternoon tea and travel and continues.
-This is a lifestyle and a darn good one at that- tell that to my waistline!
+This is a lifestyle, and a very good one at that.

 To experience OXO Tower’s afternoon tea, please visit their website for information: OXO Tower Restaurant, Bar & Brasserie